bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/time-interval.md

 # type: time interval

-Time intervals are used in conjunction with the time object.
-Time intervals have a resolution of 1 microsecond.
+The `time interval` type represents an interval of time.
+They have a resolution of 1 microsecond.

 # absolute value of &lt;time interval&gt; : time interval

-Returns positive value of the time interval.
+Returns absolute value of the time interval.

+{% qna %}
+Q: absolute value of (-5 * second)
+A: 00:00:05
+{% endqna %}

 # extrema of &lt;time interval&gt; : ( time interval, time interval )